 Imagine this, a surgeon accidentally sews you up and leaves a small surgical screw floating around inside your body.
 Your doctor realizes it after the fact when he’s counting up the parts and realizes a screw is missing.
 He thinks, did that fall on the ground, or is it in the patient?
 The surgeon knows that there’s a good chance you’ll never exhibit any systems, and no one will ever be the wiser, so he stays silent.

 These kinds of mistakes happen quite frequently, so the malpractice goes undetected.
-Even if patients discover it, though, an injury has to have occurred for a valid claim of medical malpractice damages to exist.
+Even if patients discover it, though, an injury has to have occurred for a valid claim of medical malpractice damages to existing.